Skip to Content

 What Is the Processing Time for Family Visa Applications?

-The processing time for family visa applications varies significantly based on the specific category of visa requested and individual circumstances.
-Immediate relatives often experience shorter wait times since there is no annual cap on visas.
-However, the process can still take over a year, given USCIS's workload and required background checks.
-In contrast, family preference categories might face extended delays due to annual quotas, resulting in a multi-year wait.
-Staying informed of your visa status and complying with all USCIS requests is vital.
-Our team at Aparicio Immigration Law, your trusted Chicago family visa lawyer, is committed to keeping you updated and helping expedite your application when possible by ensuring all submission steps are rigorously followed.
+The processing time for family visa applications depends on the type of visa and your specific situation.
+Immediate relatives usually have shorter waits since there is no annual cap, but processing still often takes more than a year due to the USCIS workload and background checks.
+Family preference applicants may face longer waits due to annual quotas, sometimes lasting years.
+Staying up to date on your visa’s status and following USCIS requests is essential.
+Our team at Aparicio Immigration Law, your trusted Chicago family visa lawyer, updates you throughout the process and helps ensure your application is complete and timely.

 Can I Expedite My Family Visa Process in Chicago?